-With the above-mentioned concept of logocentricity we have already hit upon what is perhaps the most important aspect of Durkheim's Jewish identity.
-He came from a tradition where textuality/textual study (lernen, according to the Yiddish expression) had for two millennia constituted the principal means of Jewish ethnic diasporic survival, and where textual contemplation in itself is considered to have socially elevating and spiritually redeeming qualities.
-Against such a background, it comes as no surprise that even a brilliant social analyst such as Durkheim could lose sight of the overwhelmingly nontextual aspects of social and religious life and genuinely believe that he may capture the essence of people on the other side of the globe without sharing their lives and without knowing their language of living their culture, in other words without engaging in prolonged professional fieldwork and by merely working on the basis of an (ethnographic) text.
+With our above mention of the concept of logocentricity we have already hit upon what is perhaps the most important aspect of Durkheim's Jewish identity.
+He came from a tradition where textuality / textual study (lernen, as the Yiddish expression is) had for two millennia constituted the principal means of Jewish ethnic diasporic survival, and where textual contemplation in itself is considered to have socially elevating and spiritually redeeming qualities.
+Against such a background, we can expect even a brilliant social analyst as Durkheim undoubtedly was, to lose sight of the overwhelmingly non-textual aspects of social and religious life, and genuinely believe that he may capture the essence of people on the other side of the globe, without sharing their life, without knowing their language of living their culture, in other words without engaging in prolonged professional fieldwork - but merely on the basis of an (ethnographic) text.